asl97/ch.py-abandon/CONTRIBUTING.md

 By submitting a pull request, the code in the pull request will be license under the current license use by the project.

-you also grant me the right to
+you also grant the collaborators the right to

-1. Edit the code in anyway I choose before merging
+1. Edit the code in anyway before merging

-2. Re-license it under any license I choose
+2. Re-license it under any license if majority of the collaborators agree